isomerpages/moe-mahabodhisch/index.md

   - infopic:
       title: A Welcoming Space that Brings Culture and Community Together
       id: infopic
-      description: Newly constructed elegant pavilions enhancing the Chinese cultural environment that add a distinctive and tranquil touch to our school’s landscape.
+      description: Newly constructed pavilions enhance the Chinese cultural environment, adding a distinctive and elegant touch to our school’s landscape.
       button: PLEASE CLICK HERE TO READ MORE
       url: /a-welcoming-space-that-brings-culture-and-community-together/